Skip to content

 Header image for Lakeside Holiday Park

-Everybody knows that the plague is coming, everybody knows that it's coming fast...
+Everybody knows that the plague is coming, everybody knows that it's moving fast...
 OK, that's just me ripping off Leonard Cohen during the CV-19 outbreak.
 But here, enjoy me taking the piss out of this homophobic holiday camp while you're holed up at home!

-Posted on 12 October 201912 October 2019
+Posted on 12 October 201926 February 2026

 Strasburg, PA: Went for the trains.
 Came back with stereoviews & a scythe.